leestott/intro-Datascience/README.md

 [![Open in Visual Studio Online](https://img.shields.io/endpoint?style=social&url=https%3A%2F%2Faka.ms%2Fvso-badge)](https://online.visualstudio.com/environments/new?name=intro-DataScience&repo=leestott/intro-Datascience)

+The setup of the one button click deployment is explained in more details below.

 ## Before You Start

 The Visual Studio Code Remote - Containers extension lets you use a Docker container as a full-featured development environment.
 It allows you to open any folder inside (or mounted into) a container and take advantage of Visual Studio Code's full feature set.
 A .devcontainer folder in your project tells VS Code how to access (or create) a development container with a well-defined tool and runtime stack.
 This container can be used to run an application or to sandbox tools, libraries, or runtimes needed for working with a codebase.